 Notre Dame Baseball beat IPFW 8 to 1 on Wednesday, March 21st.

-Fourth-year assistant coach Chuck Ristano has made quite a difference with the Irish pitching staff over the last three seasons in addition to recruiting duties.
-Just some of the improved numbers include:
+Fifth-year assistant coach Chuck Ristano has made quite a difference with the Irish pitching staff over the last four seasons in addition to sharing recruiting duties with fellow assistant Jesse Woods.

 For their efforts, both earned first team all-BIG EAST honors with Slania later becoming the highest drafted Notre Dame pitcher (fifth round) since Jeff Samardzija went in the fifth round in 2006.
-In addition to Slania and Norton, sophomore RHP Pat Connaughton sported a 1.71 ERA in 10 starts.
+In addition to Slania and Norton, Connaughton sported a 1.71 ERA in 10 starts.

-A year earlier, Ristano was instrumental in Will Hudgins' breakout senior campaign and ultimate selection in the `12 MLB draft (22nd round selection of the Washington Nationals).
+A year earlier, Ristano was instrumental in Hudgins' breakout senior campaign and ultimate selection in the 2012 MLB draft (22nd round selection of the Washington Nationals).

 Hudgins was named all-BIG EAST second team following his only season as a starter.
 He went 5-3 and led the league with a 2.06 ERA.
 Hudgins was the first Irish starter to complete a season with an ERA in the neighborhood of 2.00 since David Phelps, now a starting pitcher for the New York Yankees, posted a 1.88 ERA in 2007.
 Hudgins struck out 90 and walked 24 in 96.1 innings.